-[4.1] First, against the claim that a nonevident capacity for opposites - i.e., for opposites without succession - accompanies the first freedom, for this does not seem true.
-The reason is that a capacity that can be actualized by no capacity, not even by an infinite [capacity], is not to be posited.
-But this nonevident capacity can be actualized by no capacity, since if it were actualized the will would will something at t and not will it at t, and so contradictories would evidently be true at one and the same time.
+[4.1] First, against the claim that a nonevident potential for opposites - i.e., for opposites without succession - accompanies the first freedom, for this does not seem true.
+The reason is that a potential that can be actualized by no capacity, not even by an infinite [capacity], is not to be posited.
+But this non-evident potential can be actualized by no capacity, since if it were actualized the will would will something at t and not will it at t, and so contradictories would evidently be true at one and the same time.